-Newspaper Media outlets have a habit of bashing Online Bingo at every opportunity and this habit is seemingly once again coming into vogue.
+Newspaper Media outlets have a habit of bashing Online Bingo at every opportunity, and this habit is seemingly once again coming into vogue.

-The fact is that when it comes to Online Bingo or any other game of chance that involves money, there will always be those that are tempted to steal money to fund habits.
+The fact is when it comes to Online Bingo or other games of chance that involve money, there will always be those that are tempted to steal money to fund habits.

-The financial amount is of course massive as is the fact that this woman has also spent just over £324,000 of her own money playing these games.
-The emotional damage is of course incalculable.
+The monetary amount is, of course, massive as is the fact that this woman has also spent just over £324,000 of her own money playing these games.
+The emotional damage is, of course, incalculable.

 The headlines of both articles refer to the fact that this bingo player has lost £6,4 million when this is patently not the case.
 She has lost in the region of £630,000 and not £6,4 Million.

 The majority of Online Bingo players in the United Kingdom are very sensible.
 They play bingo games for fun and stick to a weekly and monthly budget.
-That however does not sell newspapers or advertising space.
+That, however, does not sell newspapers or advertising space.

 We do find it a bit rich that both the Mail Online and Mirror Newspapers put out articles of this nature.
-The Mail has Pink Ribbon Bingo on its online site and the Mirror has a new Virtue Fusion Bingo room called Mirror Bingo.
+The Mail has Pink Ribbon Bingo on its online site, and the Mirror has a new Virtue Fusion Bingo room called Mirror Bingo.

 It is not Jackpot Joys duty to police its players spending habits or where they get the funds from to a degree.
-Any sensible responsible person would set themselves a limit and stick to it.
+Any sensible, responsible person would set themselves a limit and stick to it.

-Whilst we feel sympathy for the bingo player, we also feel that someone in her circle should have noticed something a lot quicker.
-If my other half spent over £300,000 i would notice very quickly.
+Whilst we feel sympathy for the bingo player, we also think that someone in her circle should have noticed something a lot quicker.
+If my other half spent over £300,000, I would notice very quickly.